CCSandoval/CCSandoval/README.md

 ### Hi there 👋, I'm @CCSandoval

-- 🔭 I’m currently working on a research project management web application
+- 🔭 I’m currently working on a research project management web application (for educational purposes)
 - 👀 I'm interested in learning Artificial Intelligence and Mobile Development
 - 🌱 I’m currently learning NextJS, GraphQL, and Typescript
 - 👯 I’m looking to collaborate on small projects, mainly based on web front-end and graphic interfaces